Eveline Crone: Awards and honors

 In 2017, Crone was named one of the four winners of the Spinoza Prize.
 In interviews, she stated that she would use the prize money to continue her research on risk taking in the adolescent brain and to connect investigations on identity, altruism, and social media usage in young adults.

 Crone is also the recipient of the Huibregtsen Prize for Science and Society by the Dutch Minister of Education in 2009; the Early Career Award from the Society for Psychophysiological Research in 2011; and the Ammodo Science Award from the Royal Netherlands Academy of Arts and Sciences in 2017.
 In 2021 she was elected a corresponding fellow of the British Academy.

 Publications

 Outside of research, Crone makes frequent appearances in various forms of media.
 In 2008, Crone published her first book, Het puberende brein.
 Her second book, Het sociale brein van de puber, was published in 2012.
 She also collaborated with communication experts to publish a website for adolescents where they could find information about their developing brains.
 In 2016, she and documentary producer Erik Heuvelink created the film Braintime: Discovering the developing brain, which portrayed interviews from the namesake study's researchers and young participants alongside the study's results.
 She gave a TEDx Talk in Amsterdam on "The rebellious teenager" in 2011.

 GUTS

-She iniated the GUTS (Growing Up Together in Society) research program, funded by the Ministry of Education, Culture, and Science with 22 million euros.
-This 10-year program (2023-2032).
-The program has the ambition to understand how youth grow up in a complex society.
+She initiated the GUTS (Growing Up Together in Society) research program, funded by the Ministry of Education, Culture, and Science with 22 million euros.
+This 10-year program (2023-2032) has the ambition to understand how youth grow up in a complex society.